 As discussed under the caption "- Employment Agreements" above, we have agreements with our named executive officers pursuant to which they will receive severance payments upon certain termination events.
-The information below describes certain compensation that would be available under our existing plans and arrangements if (i) the named executive officer was terminated as of December 31, 2020 or (ii) if a Change in Control, as defined in the applicable employment agreement or plan, occurred on December 31, 2020 and the named executive officer's employment had been subsequently terminated on the same date.
+The information below describes certain compensation that would be available under our existing plans and arrangements if (i) the named executive officer was terminated as of December 31, 2021 or (ii) if a Change in Control, as defined in the applicable employment agreement or plan, occurred on December 31, 2021 and the named executive officer's employment had been subsequently terminated on the same date.

-Acceleration of Equity Awards in connection with a Change in Control executive officer's Termination of Service (as such terms are defined in our 2013 Plan) with us, all stock options granted pursuant to such option agreement shall fully vest and become exercisable.
-Pursuant to the terms of each named executive officer's option agreements reflecting options granted under the 2018 Plan, in the event of a "Change in Control" in which the Company is not the surviving corporation (or survives only as a subsidiary of another corporation) and the options are assumed by, or replaced with awards with comparable terms by, the surviving corporation (or parent or subsidiary of the surviving corporation) and the named executive officer's employment or service is terminated without "Cause" or the named executive officer terminates his employment for "Good Reason" (as such terms are defined in the applicable option grant agreement), all such stock options granted pursuant to such option agreement shall fully vest and become exercisable upon termination of employment or service.
-In the event that the surviving corporation (or a parent or subsidiary of the surviving corporation) does not assume or replace the options with grants that have comparable terms, and named executive officer is employed by, or providing services to, the Company and its subsidiaries on the date of the Change in Control, all stock options granted pursuant to such option agreement shall fully vest and become exercisable upon terms and named executive officer is employed by, or providing services to, the Company and its subsidiaries on the date of the Change in Control, all stock options granted pursuant to such option agreement shall fully vest and become exercisable.
+Acceleration of Equity Awards in connection with a Change in Control

+Pursuant to the terms of each named executive officer's option agreements reflecting options granted under the 2018 Omnibus Incentive Compensation Plan, as previously amended (the "2018 Plan"), applicable award agreements reflecting options and RSUs granted under the 2021 Plan and the applicable award agreement reflecting cash-settled stock appreciation rights and cash-settled PSUs, in the event of a "Change in Control" in which the Company is not the surviving corporation (or survives only as a subsidiary of another corporation) and the awards are assumed by, or replaced with awards with comparable terms by, the surviving corporation (or parent or subsidiary of the surviving corporation) and the named executive officer's employment or service is terminated without "Cause" or the named executive officer terminates his employment for "Good Reason" (as such terms are defined in the applicable award agreement), all such awards shall fully vest and, if applicable, become exercisable, upon termination of employment or service.
+In the event that the surviving corporation (or a parent or subsidiary of the surviving corporation) does not assume or replace the awards with grants that have comparable terms, and named executive officer is employed by, or providing services to, the Company and its subsidiaries on the date of the Change in Control, all awards granted pursuant to such award agreements shall fully vest and, if applicable, become exercisable.